ayeffkay/mlops_zoomcamp_project/README.md

         --- | another_genre_name.xxxx.wav
 ```

-Part of the dataset is located in the [data/raw](data/raw) folder, extracted features from the whole dataset are located in the [src/data](src/data) folder.
+Part of the dataset is located in the [data/raw](data/raw) folder, extracted features from the whole dataset are located in the [data/processed](data/processed/) folder.

 ## Approach

-To make task more easy the first 30 seconds from each audio were taken and widely used audio features were extracted (mel-frequency cepstral coefficients, spectral bandwidth, root mean square energy, etc.).
-For each vectorized feature mean and variance were computed and then tree-based classifiers trained.
-As dataset is balanced (100 records per genre) accuracy metric is used.
+This task can be considered as multiclass classification.
+To make things easier, 30 seconds were randomly selected from each audio and widely used audio features were extracted (mel-frequency cepstral coefficients, spectral bandwidth, root mean square energy, etc.).
+For each vectorized feature mean and variance were calculated and three types of classifiers trained (RandomForest, XGBoost and KNearestNeighbors).

+## Metric

+GTZAN dataset was balanced (100 records per genre), but after some classes have been supplemented with data from ISMIR, dataset was no longer balanced.
+So to measure model performance [G-Mean Score](http://glemaitre.github.io/imbalanced-learn/generated/imblearn.metrics.geometric_mean_score.html) was used.

 ## Instructions

 ### Preparing environment

-Prefect cloud is used to implement orchestation, so first you should register/login into [Prefect Cloud](https://app.prefect.cloud), [create workspace](https://app.prefect.cloud/workspaces/create), work pool with name [mlops-zoomcamp] inside workspace and finally [access key](https://app.prefect.cloud/my/api-keys) Then generated workspace and access key should be assigned to `ENV PREFECT_KEY=` and `ENV PREFECT_WORKSPACE` in [Dockerfile.audio](Dockerfile.audio).
+Prefect cloud is used to implement orchestation, so first you should register/login into [Prefect Cloud](https://app.prefect.cloud), [create workspace](https://app.prefect.cloud/workspaces/create), work pool with name `mlops-zoomcamp` inside workspace and finally [access key](https://app.prefect.cloud/my/api-keys) Then generated workspace and access key should be assigned to `ENV PREFECT_KEY` and `ENV PREFECT_WORKSPACE` in [Dockerfile.audio](dockerfiles/Dockerfile.audio) and [Dockerfile.tritonclient](dockerfiles/Dockerfile.tritonclient)

 After that all required services can be started via docker-compose: